somakeit/smib/smibhid/README.md

   - Update the config.py file to include the option for your new driver
 - I2C Sensor boards can be added by providing a driver module that extends the SensorModule base class
   - Copy an appropriate python driver module into the sensors sub folder
+  - Ensure the init method takes one mandatory parameter for the I2C interface
   - Modify the driver module to extend SensorModule
   - Provide a list of sensor names on this module to class super init
+  - Ensure the init method raises an error if device not found or has nay configuration error to be caught by the sensors module driver load method
   - Overload the get_reading() method to return a dictionary of sensor name - reading value pairs
   - Update the config.py file to include the option for your new driver
+  - Add the module import to sensors.\_\_init\_\_.py
+  - Copy and adjust appropriately the try except block in sensors.\_\_init\_\_.load_modules method
 - UIState machine
   - A state machine exists and can be extended by various modules such as space_state to manage the state of the buttons and display output
   - The current state instance is held in hid.ui_state_instance